EternityForest/AnyoneCanDoIt/README.md

 Fully describing what you want is often equivalent to doing something by hand, or else is a limited version that isn't actually what anyone wants.

-Computers can fnd the right decoder for a file format, they can reconnect when the network goes down, but designing a bookshelf requires a real understanding of how it will be used.
+Computers can find the right decoder for a file format, they can reconnect when the network goes down, but designing a bookshelf requires a real understanding of how it will be used.
 It is important to see what problems are "Hard", and can be fully described in a page or two, and what problems are "soft", meaning we don't really know the algorithm we use to do them.

 In addition, aesthetics will always depend on context and one should not expect it to be ignored.